top of page

 • Seasonal skin inflammation is therefore a combination of external exposure and internal susceptibility.

-4. Blackflies, Midges, and Other Biting Insects Are Triggers, Not Predictors
+Biting Insects: Triggers, Not Predictors

 It is tempting to blame specific insects — blackflies, midges, or “tiny tormentors” — for severe reactions.
 However: